emil-genov/emil-genov.github.io/cv.md

 #### PROFESSIONAL EXPERIENCE
 * **Senior Software Developer @ Digital Origin** *(Jan 2018 - present)*
+  Working in a team developing on-line, paperless and completely autonomous consumer financing.
+As part of the back-end team, I am redesigning the existing monolithic application into a set of micro-services to make it more flexible and easier to maintain.
+Continuously refactoring in order to have code that is as robust and effective as possible, without compromising business priorities.

 * **Team Lead, Mobile team @ Ocado** *(Aug 2017 - Dec 2017)*
   In charge of multi-disciplinary team consisting of java Backend, iOS, Android, UX and QAs in Ocado, the world largest online supermarket.
 Tasked with day-to-day project management, solving conflicts with PO and stakeholders, facilitating communication with other teams and starting discussions in the team by asking the right questions.
 Doing continuous one-on-ones to find out peoples' goals and help them grow.
 In the end by keeping everyone motivated and productive, was able to create a team that delivers consistently.